dart-lang/site-www/src/_guides/environment-declarations.md

 that are accessed and evaluated at compile time.

 {{site.alert.note}}
-  This page uses "environment" and "environment declarations" to refer to the compilation environment, not the OS environment often referred to as "the environment" in software terminology.
+  This page uses "environment" to refer to the Dart compilation environment.
+  The common use of the term instead refers to the operating system environment.
 {{site.alert.end}}

 Your app can use the values of environment declarations